 Q: What kind of prizes do the winners receive?

-A: The winner will be recognized with the Premier’s Prize in the amount of $1,500 cash.
+A: The winner will be recognized with a cash prize in the amount of $1,500.

 They will also be offered a one-year all-access pass to Small Business BC education resources and experts, business mentorship from the award sponsor and the opportunity for extensive media exposure.